 \section{Open Problems}

-Our classification of stabilizer gates resolves an open problem of Aaronson et al.\ \cite{ags:2015}, but leaves their central question, the classification of arbitrary quantum gates, completely open.
+Our classification of Clifford gates resolves an open problem of Aaronson et al.\ \cite{ags:2015}, but leaves their central question, the classification of arbitrary quantum gates, completely open.
 It is unclear whether there is another piece of the full quantum gate classification that can be peeled off.
-Other discrete quantum gate sets are known, but none are known to have the rich structure and entanglement of stabilizer gates (aside from conjugated stabilizer gates).
-So we ask: are there other interesting discrete gate sets, and can they be classified like stabilizer gates?
+Other discrete quantum gate sets are known, but none are known to have the rich structure and entanglement of Clifford gates (aside from conjugated Clifford gates).
+So we ask: are there other interesting discrete gate sets, and can they be classified like Clifford gates?

 Another source of open problems is the choice of ancilla rule.
-As discussed, we permit ancillas initialized to quantum states.
-We have determined that the classification continues to hold under a stabilizer ancilla model if the following conjecture holds: \begin{conjecture} For any single-qubit stabilizer gate $g$, there exists a stabilizer state $\ket{\psi}$ and circuit of $\operatorname{SWAP}$ gates $\pi$ such that $g \circ \pi \ket{\psi} = \ket{\psi}$. \end{conjecture} This is sufficient to remove single-qubit gates in situations where we would otherwise use an eigenstate.
+As discussed, we permit ancillas initialized to arbitrary quantum states.
+We have determined that the classification continues to hold under a stabilizer state ancilla model if the following conjecture holds: \begin{conjecture} For any single-qubit Clifford gate $g$, there exists a stabilizer state $\ket{\psi}$ and circuit of $\operatorname{SWAP}$ gates $\pi$ such that $g \circ \pi \ket{\psi} = \ket{\psi}$. \end{conjecture} This is sufficient to remove single-qubit gates in situations where we would otherwise use an eigenstate.

-For many single-qubit gates, there is a trivial stabilizer state which stabilizes it.
-For instance, $X$ is stabilized by $\ket{+}$, $\R_Z$ is stabilized by $\ket{0}$, and many other single-qubit stabilizer gates are conjugate to one of these cases.
+For many single-qubit gates, there is a trivial stabilizer eigenstate.
+For instance, $X$ stabilizes $\ket{+}$, $\R_Z$ stabilizes $\ket{0}$, and many other single-qubit Clifford gates are conjugate to one of these cases.
 Now consider the gate $\theta_{X+Z}$, whose eigenstates (unnormalized) $(1 \pm \sqrt{2}) \ket{0} + \ket{1}$ are \emph{not} stabilizer states.
 How then, given the gate $\theta_{X+Z} \otimes \theta_{X+Z}$, does one generate the gate $\theta_{X+Z}$ which acts only on one qubit?
 Han-Hsuan Lin discovered the first explicit nine qubit stabilizer state for this task.

-Let $\pi$ be a circuit that cyclicly permutes qubits 2 through 9, and suppose $\theta_{X+Z}$ is applied to qubit 1.
+Let $\pi$ be a circuit that cyclically permutes qubits 2 through 9, and suppose $\theta_{X+Z}$ is applied to qubit 1.
 Let $\ket{\psi}$ be the state stabilized by the following commuting Pauli strings,

 9 of which are independent.
 One can check that conjugating each generator by $\theta_{X+Z} \circ \pi$ yields another element of the stabilizer group, so $(\theta_{X+Z} \circ \pi )\ket{\psi} = \ket{\psi}$.
 In other words, Conjecture~\ref{conj:single_qubit_stabilizers} holds for $\theta_{X+Z}$, and for all conjugates $\theta_{P+Q}$ by symmetry.